stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ### The Backwards Compatibility Guarantee

 The behaviour of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/backwards-compatibility.html).
+This means that new versions of _just_ will not introduce backwards incompatible changes that break existing _justfiles_.

+This guarantee makes _just_ more suitable for projects with a larger set of contributors, such as Open Source projects.
+The maintainers of the project simply need to specify the minimum version of _just_ that supports the features that they use.
+Recipes then work for contributors and users that have any version of _just_ that is the same or more recent than this minimum version.

 To verify that new versions of _just_ do not break compatibility, the _just_ project maintain automation to test against _justfiles_ that are published as Open Source.

-This guarantee makes _just_ more suitable for public Open Source projects than other alternatives.
-The developers of the project simply need to specify the minimum version of _just_ that supports the features that they use.
-Tasks will work for contributors and users that have any version of _just_ that is the same or more recent than this minimum version.

 ## Installing just